amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 ## Sample application: Dapr Traffic Control

-The default version of Dapr Traffic Control does not use the actor model.
+The default version of Dapr Traffic Control doesn't use the actor model.
 However, it does contain an alternative actor-based implementation of the TrafficControl service that you can enable.
 To make use of actors in the TrafficControl service, open up the `src/TrafficControlService/Controllers/TrafficController.cs` file and uncomment the `USE_ACTORMODEL` statement at the top of the file:

 ```csharp
 #define USE_ACTORMODEL